 With careful planning and understanding of each stage, procurement professionals can easily navigate and simplify the sourcing process.
 In this article, we’re diving into the 10 key stages of the procurement cycle.
 Each section will provide strategies to reach your goals along with practical tips to help you confidently navigate each step.

 Procurement is a complex yet necessary function that plays a crucial role in the success of an organization.
+Understanding and mastering the procurement cycle is key to ensuring efficiency, cost-effectiveness, and ultimately, achieving business goals.

 1. Determine your business needs